since1968/stat-blocks/homebrewery/mutant.markdown

 You are a mutator and have certain powers.

 #### Quick Build
-you can make a mutant quickly ny following these suggestions.
+You can make a mutant quickly by following these suggestions.
 First, Charisma should be your highest ability score.
 Make Constitution you next-highest ability score.
 Second, choose the Urchin background.
+Third, roll a d100 on the Minor Mutation table to select a Minor Mutation.

 ## Class Features
 As a mutant, you gain the following class features.